srid/emanote/docs/guide/markdown.md

 ## Hash Tags

 Add Twitter-like hashtags anywhere in Markdown file.
-They can also be added to the YAML frontmatter.
+They can also be added to the [[yaml-config|YAML frontmatter]].
 Hash tags can also be "hierarchical", for instance: #emanote/syntax/demo

 ## Highlighting